shkschneider/czar/README.md

 # Czar

-> A small, explicit, low-level, statically typed systems language.
+> A small, often explicit, low-level, statically typed systems language.

 Czar is a personal “better C” project, inspired by C, Zig, Jai, Go, and Kotlin extension ergonomics, but with its own philosophy:

 - Explicit over magical
 - Static types
 - Value semantics by default
-- Pointers when needed
+- Explicit `mut`ability
+- Implicit pointers (no `&` nor `*`)
+- Stack/Heap allocations + defer free (no GC)
-- Method extensions
+- Structs with methods and static functions + extensions
 - Error-as-value
 - C-level performance
-- No GC
-- Simple, friendly compiler errors
+- Goal: Simple, friendly compiler errors

 The compiler is written in Lua, and transpiles to portable C as the primary backend.